-Unlike individuals with bulimia, over eaters who have food addiction in South Florida, do not attempt to compensate for their bingeing with purging behaviors such as fasting, laxative use, or vomiting.
+Food addiction is a terrible disease that can lead to disastrous consequences if not treated.
+Unlike individuals with bulimia, overeaters who have a food addiction in South Florida, do not attempt to compensate for their bingeing with purging behaviors such as fasting, laxative use, or vomiting.
 Compulsive overeaters, or food addicts, will typically eat when they are not hungry.

 Food addiction in South Florida can be managed safely, we offer an effective program to deal with this type of addiction.
-People struggling with a food addiction tend to display many of the same characteristics that alcoholics and drug addicts display.
-Food addicts or compulsive eaters, develop a physical, mental, emotional craving and chemical addiction to food.
+People struggling with food addiction tend to display many of the same characteristics that alcoholics and drug addicts display.
+Food addicts or compulsive eaters, develop a physical, mental, emotional craving, and chemical addiction to food.
 The mere fact of eating food causes a chemical response in the brain similar to using drugs.
 It makes the person feel better for a limited amount of time.

-Finding help for food addiction in South Florida may seem difficult, but it doesn’t have to be.
-Conveniently located in Delray Beach, The Delray Center for Healing can help you overcome your food addiction if you let them.
+The Delray Center for Healing is conveniently located in Delray Beach.
+Here, we can help you overcome your food addiction if you let them.
 Please give us a call as soon as possible.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.